Do I need to join Homeschool New York or a local Chapter to legally homeschool?

 Currently, NYS does not have dual enrollment.
 If your child is enrolled in high school they fall under the auspices of your local school district.
 LEAH is a support group for parents who are educating their children at home full time.

 Homeschool students do not get public/government high school diplomas because they are not public high school students.
 The NY State Education Department has information regarding the specific options that homeschoolers have to validate their homeschool equivalency in order to attend college in New York.
+These are explained in greater detail in the Regulatory Manual .
 Know that homeschoolers have been graduating for decades and they do well in their adult life – in college, in business, at home.
 Check research done by Dr. Brian Ray at the National Home Education Research Institute (NHERI).
 HSLDA has a collection of many articles and research that document the success of our students in life.

 It is never too late to homeschool, however, please see the above.